 - Gold Delta SkyMiles® Credit Card from American Express

 Most of the good credit cards for airline miles are going to require you to have good to excellent credit.

 - 60,000 Ultimate Rewards after spending $4,000 within 3 months

 - Low annual fee

 The Chase Sapphire Preferred is arguably the best credit card for airline miles for the the masses.
-That’s because it comes with a low annual fee (waived the first year) and a strong sign-up bonus of 50,000 points (plus 5,000 when adding an authorized user.
+That’s because it comes with a low annual fee (waived the first year) and a strong sign-up bonus of 60,000 points.
 You’ll also be earning 2X the points on dining and travel which can add up fast.

 Chase Sapphire Reserve

 - 50,000 Ultimate Rewards after spending $4,000 within 3 months